wilson/kensho/README.md

 Kensho explores an alternative path focused on architectural elegance and computational efficiency.

 This approach, Hierarchical Recursive Refinement (HRR), is a synthesis of two groundbreaking ideas:
 1.  **The Hierarchical Reasoning Model (HRM):** A brain-inspired architecture that uses two modules: a high-level "planner" and a low-level "executor": to solve problems hierarchically.
 This structure is incredibly data-efficient and excels at tasks requiring symbolic reasoning.
-[1, 2]
+(See citation below.)

 2.  **The Tiny Recursive Model (TRM):** A minimalist architecture that introduced a breakthrough in training.
 Instead of making assumptions about the model's internal state, TRM uses full backpropagation through its recursive steps.
 This allows a much smaller model to achieve superior generalization by learning to iteratively refine its own answers.
-[3]
+(See citation below.)

 **Kensho implements HRR by combining these strengths:** It uses the strategic planner/executor structure of HRM but replaces the core execution mechanism with the more powerful and theoretically robust iterative refinement loop from TRM.
 The result is a model designed to "think" with both strategic depth and iterative precision.